Conquering the Blank Page by Editor Eric Anderson

 The next step is to create a more detailed outline.
 Whereas the timeline was horizontal, this is vertical.
 To start, open a new document on your computer or grab a blank notebook page make a list of ten chapters.
 Your book may eventually have more, or fewer, but this is a good place to start until you have a sense of your story’s length.
 Under the heading for chapter one, insert all the details from the beginning of your timeline, including the date and location, initial characters, and other important establishing information.
 Fill in the other chapter sections with the rest of the information you have so far.
 For example, if you’ve added a major plot point or introduced a character halfway through on your timeline, put that under chapter 5.

 Under each chapter, add the main points you want to cover, and then under each major event, add smaller details like the characters involved and how they interact, important aspects of the setting, or even key lines you have already drafted.
 When these are organized, it will begin to look like a cascading list of details.
 Major points will have smaller details under them, which can be ordered and expanded on as you progress.
 You may find that some pieces, or even whole chapters, need to be reordered to make a cohesive plot, and that’s easier to do now than when you’re working on your first draft.
-Let’s look at a small piece of my outline from the sci-fi example above.
+L at a

 Eventually, you will have chapters that start to feel a little full.
 In that case, it’s easy to add another chapter to break up that section of the story.
 In my example, perhaps I find there is so much to say about Paolo’s time on the highway that I want to make his arrival at the hidden city into its own chapter.
 With a working outline, that’s easy to do.
 Conversely, you might find there isn’t enough to fill ten chapters, and you can then easily use a shorter outline or add more events to fill it up.